-We set up the Dairy Development Group in 2007 with over 290 farms and have been working with the same group of farmers ever since.
+Our Sainsbury’s Dairy Development group (SDDG) consists of over 290 farms and supply us with 97% of our “By Sainsburys” fresh milk.
 Our Development Groups are practical working partnerships where we discuss challenges and opportunities, and how we can work together to share best practice to ensure our supply chains are environmentally sustainable, ethical and fit for the future.

 We set up the Dairy Development Group in 2007.
 The goal of the group is to work in partnership with our dairy farmers who supply us with fresh liquid milk and deliver a sustainable sourcing model that drives production efficiencies through improved animal welfare and reduced environmental impact.